miekg/pgo/cmd/pgod/pgod.8.md

 user
 : `miek`, run podman under this user.
 This username only need to exist on the target machine and has no relation to the SSH user connecting to `pgod`.
 I.e. it could be `nobody`.

-group
-: `miek`, run podman with this group.
-Not used at the moment, the primary group of "user" is used.

 repository *and* branch
 : `https://github.com/miekg/pgo` and `main`, where to clone and pull from.